Jim Schwantz

 James William Schwantz (born January 23, 1970) is an American politician and former football player who is the mayor of Palatine, Illinois.
 He played as a linebacker in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys, and San Francisco 49ers.
 He played college football for the Purdue Boilermakers.

-Early years
+Early life

 Schwantz attended William Fremd High School, where he was a two-way player in football.
 He received All-state, All-conference and the coaches top defensive player in Northwest Chicago honors as a senior.

 He had a .501 batting average as a sophomore on the baseball team and also started on the basketball team.

 College career

 Schwantz accepted a football scholarship from Purdue University.
 He started 5 games as a freshman and was a regular starter as a sophomore at outside linebacker, registering 10 sacks (second in the conference).
 He had 16 tackles against the University of Notre Dame.

 He suffered a broken foot during the summer, sidelining him until the start of his junior season and contributing to him having an off year, finishing with 83 tackles.

 As a senior, he was switched to middle linebacker, registering 143 tackles (led the team), 102 solo (led the team), 12 tackles for loss, 2 sacks and one interception (returned for a 66-yard touchdown).
 He had 18 tackles against the University of California.
 He was selected Big 10 defensive player of the week, for the 19 tackles and the 66-yard interception return for a touchdown he had against Northwestern University.
 He also was named to the Dean's List.

 At the time, he ended his college eligibility with 363 career tackles (sixth in school history), 18 career sacks (school record), 11 sacks in a season (school record) and 43 career tackles for loss (second in school history).